httpwg/http-extensions/draft-ietf-httpbis-replay.md

 # Using Early Data in HTTP Clients

-A client that wishes to use early data commences sending HTTP requests immediately after sending the TLS ClientHello.
+A client that wishes to use early data commences by sending HTTP requests immediately after sending the TLS ClientHello.

-By their nature, clients have control over whether a given request is sent in early data -- thereby giving the client control over risk of replay.
-Absent other information, clients MAY send requests with safe HTTP methods (see
-{{!RFC7231}}, Section 4.2.1) in early data when it is available, and MUST NOT send unsafe methods (or methods whose safety is not known) in early data.
+By their nature, clients have control over whether a given request is sent in early data, thereby giving the client control over risk of replay.
+Absent other information, clients MAY send requests with safe HTTP methods ({{!RFC7231}}, Section 4.2.1) in early data when it is available and MUST NOT send unsafe methods (or methods whose safety is not known) in early data.

 If the server rejects early data at the TLS layer, a client MUST start sending